jagoda/sonar/README.md

     });
     ping.send({ hello: "world" });

+### sonar.plugin(implementation)

+ + **implementation** - a function defining a custom jQuery plugin.
+The function should expect the global jQuery object as its only argument.

+Defines a custom plugin to add to the jQuery API on the response object.
+This is a useful way to define custom test helpers.
+Returns a chainable reference to the `sonar` instance.

 ## For the Slightly More Adventurous

 `Request` and `Response` objects can be constructed and passed to handler